 That was a turning point.
 Everything changed.
 My world fell apart.
-Support came (mainly by phone) not from the tribe I’d be cast out of, it was from those on the fringes.
+Support came (mainly by phone) not from the tribe I’d be cast out of, but from those on the fringes.
 My faith in humanity was slowly restored.
 Amazing ordinary extraordinary human beings who were open enough to feel the commonality of struggle that we all face at some time or another, as human beings.
 ‘I see you’.
 To feel like I was a valid human being again – that was what I needed.
 For the first time in a very long time, I was allowed to be myself.
 I will always see those people as Angels – Angels that saved my life – and human angels always show up somehow when we need them.

 I’ve since learned that we all need validity.
 We all want to belong, to know that we are enough, exactly as we are.
 It’s normal and it’s human.
 It’s simple!
 And not only is it OK, but it’s essential, as I learned.

 A deep sense of love and belonging is an irreducible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.

 With the prevalation of the internet, many of us have become increasingly disconnected from real-life connections.
 Social media is like validity on steroids!
 Carefully controlled to make you come back again and again and again for more approval, for more connection.
 A dangling carrot, with the promise of connection – often evading us, just enough to keep us hooked and hopeful for more.
 The internet can be an amazing tool, but most of it lacks soul.
 Studies show that social media is responsible for more loneliness and suicides than we can imagine.
 It’s been engineered in the same way that slot machines in Las Vegas have (no kidding – it has been covertly engineered by the science of addiction).